marceloribasDev/analysisIMDB/README.md

-## Projeto - Guide to Exploratory Data Analysis with Python and SQL Language
+## Project - Guide to Exploratory Data Analysis with Python and SQL Language

 In this Project we will present a basic guide to exploratory data analysis using Python Language, SQL Language and SQLite Database.
 We will use actual publicly available movies, data about data on <a href="http://www.imdb.com/interfaces/">IMDB</a>.